 The Department of Mathematics offers a well balanced curriculum that can prepare students for immediate entry into the workforce or for further study at the graduate level.
 The curriculum provides students with a solid foundation in mathematics while offering flexibility in course selection.
-The upper-level course sequence selection options and the required 15-credit-hour minor allow students to prepare for many different careers in business, industry, education, and government.
+The upper-level course sequence selection options allow students to prepare for many different careers in business, industry, education, and government.
 Among the alumni of the department are teachers, professors, lawyers, financial professionals, insurance industry executives, and software engineers, as well as researchers and administrators in the defense industry.

 Students planning to major in mathematics should complete four years of mathematics in high school, including algebra, geometry, trigonometry, and precalculus mathematics.